microcks/microcks.io/content/blog/microcks-on-minikube.md

 We're now going to start a Kube cluster.
 Start your `minikube` cluster with the defaults.

-> My default locale is french but you'll easily translate to your own language thanks to the nice emojis on beginning of lines 😉
+> My default locale is french, but you'll easily translate to your own language thanks to the nice emojis on the beginning of lines 😉

 ```sh
 $ minikube start